September 19, 2023Review Recipe

 A classic crowd-pleaser, our pasta salad recipe is perfect for mixing up when you’re serving a group or hosting a cookout.
-Mix cooked pasta with a zesty, Italian salad dressing, fresh vegetables, and delicious seasonings for a simple pasta salad recipe you’ll return to time and time again.
+Combine cooked pasta with a zesty Italian salad dressing, fresh vegetables, and delicious seasonings for a simple pasta salad recipe you’ll return to time and time again.

 - 6 quarts of water

-- 1 cup firm, small cherry tomatoes or grape tomatoes (peeled or unpeeled), cut in half
+- 1 cup of firm, small cherry tomatoes or grape tomatoes (peeled or unpeeled), cut in half

 - 1 yellow or red bell pepper, chopped

 - 1½ cups of Pepper Jack cheese, cubed into 1-inch pieces